-Policy Ref.
-Title Summary of Policy PKC LDP (20 14) Policy EP2 New Development and Flooding There will be a general presumption against proposals for built development or land raising on a functional flood plain and in areas where there is a significant probability of flooding from any source, or where the proposal would increase the probability of flooding elsewhere.
+TAYplan Policy 2 Shaping Better Quality Places See Table 3 above for full policy details PKC LDP Policy EP2 (PKC LDP2 Policy 50) New Development and Flooding There will be a general presumption against proposals for built development or land raising on a functional flood plain and in areas where there is a significant probability of flooding from any source, or where the proposal would increase the probability of flooding elsewhere.
 In addition, built development should avoid areas at significant risk from landslip, coastal erosion and storm surges.
 Where a risk of flooding is known or suspected the Council will use the flood risk framework considers that areas of: (i) medium to high flood risk are not suitable for essential civil infrastructure; (ii) low to medium flood risk are suitable for most forms of development; and (iii) little or no flood risk shown present no flood related constraints on development.
 All development within areas of medium to high flood risk must incorporate a 'freeboard' allowance and the use of water resistant materials and forms of construction appropriate to its function, location, and planned lifetime relative to the anticipated changes in flood risk arising from climate change.
 To allow for adaption to increased flood risk associated with climate change, development should not: a) Increase the rate of surface water run-off from any site; b) Reduce the naturalness of the river; c) Add to the area of land requiring flood protection measures; d) Affect the flood attenuation capability of the functional flood plain; nor e) Compromise major options for future shoreline or river management.
-Policy EP3 Water Environment Policy EP3A: Water Environment and Drainage The Scottish River Basin Management Plan has protection and improvement objectives which aim to ensure that there is no deterioration of water body status and where possible secure long term enhancements to water body status.
+Policy EP3 Water Policy EP3A: Water Environment (PKĆ LDP2 Policy 51) Environment and Drainage The Scottish River Basin Management Plan has protection and improvement objectives which aim to ensure that there is no deterioration of water body status and where possible secure long term enhancements to water body status.
 Proposals for development which do not accord with the Scotland River Basin Management Plan and any relevant associated Area Management Plans will be refused planning permission unless the development is judged by the Council to be of significant specified benefit to society and/or the wider environment.
 Policy EP3B: Foul Drainage Foul drainage from all developments within and close to settlement envelopes that have public sewerage systems will require connection to the public sewer.
-In settlements where there is little or no public sewerage system, a private system may be permitted provided it does not have an adverse effect on the natural and buil environment, surrounding uses and amenity of the area.
+In settlements where there is little or no public sewerage system, a private system may be permitted provided it does not have an adverse effect on the natural and built environment, surrounding uses and amenity of the area.
 For a private system to be acceptable it must comply with the Scottish Building Standards Agency Technical Handbooks.
-Policy EP3C: Surface Water Drainage All new development will be required to employ Sustainable Urban Drainage Systems (SuDS) measures.
+Policy EP3C: Surface Water Drainage All new development will be required to employ SuDS measures.
 Policy EP3D: Reinstatement of Natural Watercourses The Council will not support development over an existing culvert or the culverting of watercourses as part of a new development unless there is no practical alternative.
 Where deemed necessary it will be essential to provide adequate access for maintenance.
 Existing culverts should be opened and redundant water engineering structures removed whenever possible to benefit wildlife and improve amenity.
-PolicyEP6 Lunan Valley Catchment Area The Council will protect and seek to enhance the nature conservation and landscape interests of the Lunan Valley Catchment Area.
-Within the area: a) there will be a presumption against built development except: within settlements; for renovations or alterations to existing buildings; and developments necessary for economic need which the developer can demonstrate will have no adverse impact on the environmental assets of the area nor are likely to result in an unacceptable increase in traffic volumes; b) recreational pursuits like power water sports, likely to cause disturbance in and around sites of nature conservation interest, will be discouraged;